marionettejs/backbone.marionette/docs/marionette.view.md

 [event bubbling documentation](./events.md#child-view-events).

 #### View `triggers` Event Object

+Event handlers will receive the triggering view as the first argument and the DOM Event object as the second.
+It is _strongly recommended_ that View's handle their own DOM event objects.
+It should be considered a best practice to not utilize the DOM event in external listeners.

 By default all trigger events are stopped with `preventDefault` and `stopPropagation` methods, but you can manually configure the triggers using